mcostalba/scoutfish/README.md

     {"white-move": "e8=Q"}
     {"black-move": ["O-O-O", "O-O"]}

-To find all games with white's queen promotion in e8 and all games with a black castling, no matter if long or short.
+To find all games with white's queen promotion in _e8_ and all games with a black castling, no matter if long or short.

 ##### moved / captured

 Find all games with a given moved and/or captured piece.
-Pieces are given in a single string.
+Pieces are listed in a single string.

     {"moved": "KP", "captured": "Q" }